hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

 with Consul.
 Before going into production, please review the parameters below and consider if they're appropriate for your deployment.

-* <a name="v-global" href="#v-global">`global`</a> - These global values affect multiple components of the chart.
+* <a name="v-global" href="#v-global">`global`</a>- Holds values that affect
+  multiple components of the chart.

-  * <a name="v-global-enabled" href="#v-global-enabled">`enabled`</a> (`boolean: true`) - The master enabled/disabled configuration.
-If this is true, most components will be installed by default.
-If this is false, no components will be installed by default and manually opt-in is required, such as by setting <a href="#v-">`server.enabled`</a> to true.
+  * <a name="v-global-enabled" href="#v-global-enabled">`enabled`</a> (`boolean: true`) - The master enabled/disabled setting.
+If true, servers, clients, Consul DNS and the Consul UI will be enabled.
+Each component can override this default via its component-specific "enabled" config.
+If false, no components will be installed by default and per-component opt-in is required, such as by setting <a href="#v-server-enabled">`server.enabled`</a> to true.

-  * <a name="v-global-domain" href="#v-global-domain">`domain`</a> (`string: "consul"`) - The domain Consul uses for DNS queries.
-This is used to configure agents both for DNS listening but also to know what domain to join the cluster.
-This should be consistent throughout the chart, but can be overridden per-component as well.
+  * <a name="v-global-domain" href="#v-global-domain">`domain`</a> (`string: "consul"`) - The domain Consul will answer DNS queries for (see [-domain](/docs/agent/options.html#_domain)) and the domain services synced from Consul into Kubernetes will have, e.g. `service-name.service.consul`.

-  * <a name="v-global-image" href="#v-global-image">`image`</a> (`string: "consul:latest"`) - The name of the Docker image (including any tag) for the containers running Consul agents. **This should be pinned to a specific version when running in production.** Otherwise, other changes to the chart may inadvertently upgrade your Consul version.
+  * <a name="v-global-image" href="#v-global-image">`image`</a> (`string: "consul:<latest version>"`) - The name (and tag) of the Consul Docker image for clients and servers.
+This can be overridden per component.
+This should be pinned to a specific version tag, otherwise you may inadvertently upgrade your Consul version.

+        Examples:

+        ```yaml
+        # Consul 1.5.0
+        image: "consul:1.5.0"
+        # Consul Enterprise 1.5.0
+        image: "hashicorp/consul-enterprise:1.5.0-ent"
+        ```

-  * <a name="v-global-imagek8s" href="#v-global-imagek8s">`imageK8S`</a> (`string: "hashicorp/consul-k8s:latest"`) - The name of the Docker image (including any tag) for the [consul-k8s](https://github.com/hashicorp/consul-k8s) binary.
-This is used by components such as catalog sync. **This should be pinned to a specific version when running in production.** Otherwise, other changes to the chart may inadvertently upgrade the version.
+  * <a name="v-global-imagek8s" href="#v-global-imagek8s">`imageK8S`</a> (`string: "hashicorp/consul-k8s:<latest version>"`) - The name (and tag) of the [consul-k8s](https://github.com/hashicorp/consul-k8s) Docker image that is used for functionality such the catalog sync.
+This can be overridden per component.

+        Note: support for the catalog sync's liveness and readiness probes was added to consul-k8s 0.6.0.
+If using an older consul-k8s version, you may need to remove these checks to make sync work.
+If using mesh gateways and bootstrapACLs then must be >= 0.9.0.

-  * <a name="v-global-datacenter" href="#v-global-datacenter">`datacenter`</a> (`string: "dc1"`) - The name of the datacenter that the agent cluster should register as.
-This may not be changed once the cluster is bootstrapped and running, since Consul doesn't yet support an automatic way to change this value.
+  * <a name="v-global-datacenter" href="#v-global-datacenter">`datacenter`</a> (`string: "dc1"`) - The name of the datacenter that the agents should register as.
+This can't be changed once the Consul cluster is up and running since Consul doesn't support an automatic way to change this value currently: [https://github.com/hashicorp/consul/issues/1858](https://github.com/hashicorp/consul/issues/1858).

- * <a name="v-global-pod-security-policies" href="#v-pod-security-policies">`enablePodSecurityPolicies`</a> (`boolean: false`) -
+  * <a name="v-global-pod-security-policies" href="#v-global-pod-security-policies">`enablePodSecurityPolicies`</a> (`boolean: false`) -
-  This flag controls whether [`PodSecurityPolicies`](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) are created for the Consul components that this chart creates.
+        Controls whether pod security policies are created for the Consul components created by this chart.
+See [https://kubernetes.io/docs/concepts/policy/pod-security-policy/](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).

-  * <a name="v-global-bootstrap-acls" href="#v-global-bootstrap-acls">`bootstrapACLs`</a> (`boolean: false`) - This flag controls
+  * <a name="v-global-gossip-encryption" href="#v-global-gossip-encryption">`gossipEncryption`</a> -
+        Configures which Kubernetes secret to retrieve Consul's gossip encryption key from (see [-encrypt](/docs/agent/options.html#_encrypt)).
+If secretName or secretKey are not set, gossip encryption will not be enabled.
+The secret must be in the same namespace that Consul is installed into.

+        The secret can be created by running:

+        ```bash
+        $ kubectl create secret generic consul-gossip-encryption-key --from-literal=key=$(consul keygen)
+        # To reference, use:
+        #   gossipEncryption:
+        #     secretName: consul-gossip-encryption-key
+        #     secretKey: key
+        ```

+        * <a name="v-global-gossip-encryption-secret-name" href="#v-global-gossip-encryption-secret-name">`secretName`</a> (`string: ""`) - The name of the Kubernetes secret that holds the gossip encryption key.
+The secret must be in the same namespace that Consul is installed into.

+        * <a name="v-global-gossip-encryption-secret-key" href="#v-global-gossip-encryption-secret-key">`secretKey`</a> (`string: ""`) - The key within the Kubernetes secret that holds the gossip encryption key.

-  whether the Helm chart automatically enables ACLs within the Consul cluster.
-This requires both Consul servers and clients to be run within
-  Kubernetes.
-Requires Consul v1.5+ and consul-k8s v0.8.0+.
+* <a name="v-global-bootstrap-acls" href="#v-global-bootstrap-acls">`bootstrapACLs`</a> (`boolean: false`) - Automatically create and assign ACL tokens within the Consul cluster.
+This requires servers to be running inside Kubernetes.
+Additionally requires Consul >= 1.4 and consul-k8s >= 0.8.0.

 * <a name="v-server" href="#v-server">`server`</a> - Values that configure running a Consul server within Kubernetes.